 Digital relationships need some diversity to keep them interesting.
 This does not mean you should totally mess with the consistency but break with it from time and try to give your content some serendipity.
 If people look at your profile they probably get bored very easily, if they only see selfies.
 But of course, as there are exceptions to any rule, you can also find counterexamples to this one.
 However, complementarity can be achieved by traveling to a lot of different places for example or by trying out all different types of photography – just try to give your photos a different angle from time to time.

-I’m sure you already noted once that you it’s very easy to like people who are skilled and able in whatever field.
+I’m sure you already noted before that it’s very easy to like people who are skilled and able in whatever field.
 At the same time most people don’t care for those that are “perfect”, instead preferring some “human” qualities.
 For your Instagram account this means that mistakes are OK as long as you strive for continuous learning, exploring and sharing.
 Try to get better every day.
 Learn everything about composition techniques if you don’t already know.

 Disclosure builds liking because it indicates trust and respect; reciprocity is important too – without it, the self-disclosure feels wasted.
 This can be reflected in several ways in your Instagram account.
 That could mean that you sometimes should post a personal photo from something at your home, if you are usually doing travel photography.
 But in any case it means you shall not be overly promotional – show your personality.